 In 2024, KMG developed additional qualification criteria for ten categories of goods, works, and services for the PQ procedure.
 Of these, three categories were successfully approved in 2024, whilst the remaining seven categories are currently being considered by the Fund's PQ Commission.

-43 categories of goods approved by the Fund's PQ Commission
+43 categories of goods approved the Commission Fund's PQ

 PQ procedure